kalleandreasson/scAIentific/Developer.md

 To ensure the application's reliability and functionality, our development process will incorporate and extensive code testing, including:

-- **Unit Testing**: Individual units of source code are going to be tested for correctness.
+- **Integration Testing**: We are testing all of our backend endpoints with different scenarios to make sure they return the correct status codes.
 This will help in identifying early bugs in the development cycle.
 - **Manual Testing**: In addition to automated tests, manual testing is going to be conducted to ensure that the user interface and user experience meet our quality standards.
 This will involve realistic user scenarios to test the application's end-to-end capabilities.
 - **Continuous Integration (CI)**: As soon we have access to the deployment environment.

-### Future Testing Improvements
+### Future Testing Improvements if someone wants to further develop our project

-For future iterations, we plan to introduce:
+For future iterations, you could introduce:

 - **Automated UI Testing**: Implementing automated tests for the user interface to further ensure application reliability and user satisfaction.
 - **Performance Testing**: Conducting tests to assess the application's performance under various conditions, ensuring scalability and responsiveness.